sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 	return (<>
 			{
-			// can now read, write to ctx
-			}
+			// can read ctx. writing is done by function invocation }
 			</>);
 };